IchanP/L3-DateConverter/tests/testspecification.md

 #### Expected

-In the unselectable input field "2660/12/25" is rendered.
+In the unselectable input field "TestCase 11 Kõki 2660/12/25 TestCase 11" is rendered.

 ### TC11.2 User should be able to convert from Japanese Era to Kõki